fmagesty/shopping-list/README.md

 todo/bugs:

+- Possible to enter empty string with X number of blank spaces as the item name

 todo/styles:

 - Everything. there is no style yet. for now its every feature on the same line and make sure everything works